Perennial Impatiens: Planting and Care

 • Keep the root ball slightly moist at all times

-• Adding mulch helps retain summer moisture
+• Adding mulch will help retain substrate moisture in summer

 Remove faded flowers regularly to encourage impatiens to rebloom.